Evie (Yvonne) Prescott

 Training, qualifications & experience

-I have sixteen years experience as an art therapist, providing individual and group work therapy sessions.
+I have seventeen years experience as an art therapist, providing individual and group work therapy sessions.

 I also provide open art therapy studio sessions for larger groups, which may focus on experiential learning, therapy or emotional support.

 I am a BAAT registered art therapy supervisor.

 I provide training therapy for: art therapy, music therapy, play therapy and counselling trainees.

 I hold a post-graduate diploma in art therapy.

 Areas of counselling I deal with

 - Asperger's syndrome

 - Avoidant personality disorder